 There are 270 million cellphones in use and, according to the Harvard Center for Risk Analysis, cell phones have caused 636,000 crashes, including 2,600 deaths, 342,000 injuries and a financial toll of $43 billion each year.

-Yesterday, on Fastlane, DOT’s official blog, they announced a second national summit on distracted driving will be held Sept.
-21 to highlight the problem and find ways to combat it, the U.S. Department of Transportation announced Tuesday.
-In 2008, more than 20 percent of crashes that year involved distracted drivers.
+Yesterday, on its official blog titled Fastlane, the DOT announced a second national summit on distracted driving that will be held Sept.
+21 to highlight the problem and find ways to combat it.
 This is a great step in the right direction.
 We need the country’s top experts to work together to stop this needless loss of lives.

 At this point, this is a public health crisis.
 How many people need to be permanently injured or die before we take action?